 From June 19 to 23, 200 participants from over 20 nationalities participated in our annual Middle East Consultation (MEC) titled The Church in Disorienting Times: Leading Prophetically through Adversity.

 Each of the first 4 days of MEC focused on one theme.
-This year, morning sessions have begun with a theological keynote, followed by a local response and two witness accounts.
+This year, morning sessions began with a theological keynote, followed by a local response and two witness accounts.
 These sessions ended with a participant from the West who provided a global crosscheck.

 We are looking forward to the publication of a book based on the consultation proceedings.
 For now, we will provide you in this post with a glimpse of the presentations and conversations that took place at MEC this year.